udacity/create-your-own-adventure/english/invite-friends/bouncy_house/jumparound.md

-Start jumping off the walls of the room and from the floor to the ceiling like a child high on sugar after eating some marshmallow.
+You start jumping off the walls of the room like a child high on sugar after eating marshmallow.

 Ask your guest to do the same